 - Reduce, Reuse, Repair, Recycle, Repurpose, Rot, And Refuse.

-Three main areas will see you fail, and these are:
+Three main areas will that will cause you to fail are:

 - Eco-anxiety (self-imposed stress)